pmatigakis/vedette/README.md

 The following applications are required.

-* Postgres version 9.5 or greater
+* PostgreSQL version 9.5 or greater
 * RabbitMQ version 3.5 or greater
 * Docker